KeTchUP42/flash/docs/code-hints/DataManager.md

 **DataManager is a global unique object!**

-If you want to keep it in your class you need to keep it like a **general** ptr - without clean up.
+If you want to keep it in your class you need to keep it like a **general** pointer, without clean up.